 Primarily, eddy currents will be introduced in the material, when an electrically conductive material is placed in the coils magnetic field an electromagnetic induction occurs.

-The magnitude of the eddy currents produces large current since the resistance of the metallic conductor becomes low.
-They may produce undesirable effects if the large eddy current is allowed to in the core of a choke coil, transformer, etc.
+The magnitude of the eddy currents produces a large current since the resistance of the metallic conductor becomes low.
+They may produce undesirable effects if the large eddy current is allowed into the core of a choke coil, transformer, etc.

 By making use of a laminated core, the eddy currents produced in the core of a transformer are reduced.
-In present days, electric brakes are provided in the trains in addition to those vacuum brakes.
+In the present day, electric brakes are provided on the trains in addition to those vacuum brakes.

 Frequently Asked Questions – FAQs